5 Interesting Facts about the Candy Cane's Meaning

 It’s beloved by all, and for some, it isn’t considered Christmas unless one has this in his/her hand, tree, or in a tray within reach of everyone in the house.
 No, it’s not Hershey© kisses or M&M’s©, even though those are good guesses.
 It is the candy cane.
 Everyone can probably recall sometime in their lives, whether as children or adults when they were happily eating the sticky goodness of a candy cane during the month of December.
 That is probably the reason why it is the number one top-selling, non-chocolate candy in December, with 1.76 billion candy canes made every year in the United States.
 Even with the candy cane being so iconic to Christmas tradition, there are several hidden and fun facts about the tasty treat that many may not know.

-1. The origins of the candy cane are unclear and heavily debated.
+1. The origins and meaning of the candy cane are unclear and heavily debated.

 2. Candy canes were first all white.